 Contribution requirements are as follows:

-- Posts must be 300 words minimum and include the contributor’s name / title / photo (to include with the post – does not have to be of the individual and should not be a logo).
+- Posts must be 300 words minimum and include the contributor’s name / title / short bio / photo (to include with the post – does not have to be of the individual and should not be a logo).
+Please also include both the contributor’s Twitter handle as well as the company’s handle.

 - 1 additional photo permitted, other than the contributor’s photo (no logos will be posted); must be high-resolution in any format.